Title: Fox n Forests

 Family Friendly?
 Click here for more information

 The 90’s were known for a lot of things.
 Britpop; Grunge; Rap – okay, so mostly music.
 But along with those strides in music, they gave rise to the snarky videogame mascot.
 Sonic, Gex, ergh… Crash, all heroes that were full to the brim with ‘tude.
 And, just as so much of the 90’s has already crept back into modern day games, it seems like the rebirth of a too-cool-for-school hero is back as well.
-This time, you’ll be saving the forest and the very seasons themselves through the furry paws of Rick the fox; whose loveable greed and snarky comebacks help bring a childish touch of fun to Fox n Forest, a game with some good ideas, but let down by its most basic mechanics.
+This time, you’ll be saving the forest and the very seasons themselves through the furry paws of Rick the fox; whose loveable greed and snarky comebacks help bring a childish touch of fun to Fox n Forests, a game with some good ideas, but let down by its most basic mechanics.

-Just like Rick is a reminder of the games we played growing up, so much of Fox n Forest is artificially nostalgic, feeding on our memories of sweaty palms, button mashing, and late nights trying to get past the bastard hard underwater level.
+Just like Rick is a reminder of the games we played growing up, so much of Fox n Forests is artificially nostalgic, feeding on our memories of sweaty palms, button mashing, and late nights trying to get past the bastard hard underwater level.
 The game absolutely nails the look and sound of retro platform games, so much so that it seems like it would’ve been easier to make had the game just gone for a modern design.
 Levels give way to some astounding designs, with rays of sunlight breaching the dense forest, picturesque snow littering the ground, and crisp autumn leaves providing paths for you to jump across.

 This goes for the sprites as well, somehow recapturing the design where you’re able to tell that Rick is indeed a fox, without his model looking too polished.
 The talking tree (because of course there’s a talking tree) sways to and fro lazily in amidst the forest breeze, pink blossom giving away the modern times the game has been designed in, but the contrast between splashes of modern design mixed into the retro of the majority of the game culminates in an idealised picture that we all have of those hours poured into classic platformers.